 - Students considering further study in areas such as geography, economics, environmental science, or politics.

-- Students who achieved solid results for Junior Cert Geography can expect much of the same for the Leaving Cert course.
+- Students who achieved solid results for Junior Certificate Geography can expect much of the same for the Leaving Certificate course.

 A new syllabus in Geography was brought in in 2006 and this is a very popular subject choice.
 Up to 20% of the final grade is achieved before sitting the actual examination by completing a report on a geographical investigation, this is a great advantage for students.